sanvishal/wrighter/README.md

 - from the root directory, run `yarn dev`, it would concurrently run both the server and client
 - goto `localhost:3000` to see wrighter ✨

+## Contributing

+- Contributions and feature ideas are welcome 🤗